raspberrypi/usbboot/secure-boot-recovery/README.md

 ../tools/update-pieeprom.sh -k "${KEY_FILE}"
 ```

-`pieeprom.bin` can then be flashed to the bootloader EEPROM via rpiboot.
+`pieeprom.bin` can then be flashed to the bootloader EEPROM via `rpiboot`.

 ## Program the EEPROM image using rpiboot
 * Power off CM4